donnes/pokesearch-app/README.md

 ### State Management

 - **Zustand**: Utilized for global state management.
 Zustand offers a straightforward setup compared to Redux, making it the ideal choice.
 The primary use case in this project is to manage favorites, with the added functionality of persisting these favorites in `localStorage`.
-  - The global store is implemented in `src/hooks/use-global-store.ts`.
+  - The favorites store is implemented in `src/hooks/use-favorite-store.ts`.
+- **nuqs**: Type-safe search params state manager for Next.js.
+It provides a simple and intuitive API for managing search params in Next.js applications.
+  - It was used to manage the search input value, this is the only place where the search params are used.

 ### Data Fetching and Management